 And it was getting closer.

-“Uh,” I began, not quite believing I was going to start talking to it, but having no other real option.
-“Hey, little…um…one?”
+“Uh,” I began, not quite believing I was actually going to start talking to it, but having no other real option.
+“Hey, little… um… one?”
 Spirits were technically genderless, so I couldn’t legitimately use “guy.”

 “So, uh,” I looked around to make sure nothing was sneaking up on me while the wisp was distracting me, before cocking my head and asking, “can you show me a way out of here?”